wanghehv1996/newton/docs/migration.rst

 The MJCF and URDF importers both have an ``up_axis`` argument that defaults to +Z.
 All importers will rotate the asset now to match the builder's ``up_axis`` (instead of overwriting the ``up_axis`` in the builder, as was the case previously for the USD importer).

+The MJCF importer from Warp sim only uses the ``geom_density`` defined in the MJCF for sphere and box shapes but ignores these definitions for other shape types (which will receive the default density specified by the ``density`` argument to ``wp.sim.parse_mjcf``).
+The Newton MJCF importer now considers the ``geom_density`` for all shape types.
+This change may yield to different simulation results and may require tuning contact and other simulation parameters to achieve similar results in Newton compared to Warp sim.

 ``Model``
 ---------